 I. Introduction 3

 II.
 Background

 A. A general overview of the constitutional and legal framework

 B. Organisation of the Turkish bar before the 2020 amendments

 C. The essence of the 2020 amendments

 III.
 Analysis 6

 A. International standards

-International human rights treaties
+International human rights treaties 6

 2. International soft law instruments 8

-B. Effects of the 2020 amendments on the independence of attorneys and the program ber
+B. Effects of the 2020 amendments on the independence of attorneys and the he proper

 functioning of the legal profession 10

-1. The law-making process and the rationale for the reform 10
+1. The law-making process and the rationale for the reform 11

-2. Creation of multiple BAs in large cities
+2. Possibility of creation of multiple BAs in large cities 11

-3. Is the new system of election of delegates to the UTBA GA more fair than the ne old
+3. Is the new system of the election of delegates to the UTBA GA fairer than the old

 one?
 14

-IV Conclusion 15
+IV.
+Conclusion 16